 If you are a postgraduate research student, you can ask the Learning Centre for feedback on parts of your thesis.
 This would include advice on structure, clarity, expression, aspects of grammar, but does not involve editing and proofreading.
 If you want to use this service, begin well before your submission date, as it aims to help you develop writing skills, not to fix up mistakes.

-If you’re willing to spend money, a list of private proofreaders and editors can be obtained via Sydney University Postgraduate Representative Association (SUPRA).
+If you’re a postgraduate student and willing to spend money, a list of private proofreaders and editors can be obtained via Sydney University Postgraduate Representative Association (SUPRA).
 You may also find proofreaders who advertise their services on noticeboards around the University.

 This material was developed by the Learning Centre, who offer workshops, face-to-face consultations and resources to support your learning.
 Find out more about how they can help you develop your communication, research and study skills.